Meigyoku-Thmn/Ever17-NodeJS-Converter/documentation/SC3.Instructions.md

 ## End (`0x00`)

-Marks the end of main instruction section.
+Marks the end of main instruction section in a script file.

 ## Delay (`0x05`)